m64p/m64p.github.io/index.md

 m64p uses [mupen64plus-gui](https://github.com/m64p/mupen64plus-gui), a brand new mupen64plus frontend written in Qt5.
 It supports all of the things you'd expect from a frontend (savestate management, pausing, screenshots, etc.).

-m64p comes bundled with [GLideN64](https://github.com/gonetz/GLideN64) for the graphics plugin.
+m64p comes bundled with [paraLLEl-RDP](https://github.com/Themaister/parallel-rdp) for graphics.
 It should give you the best out-of-the-box experience available for N64 gaming.

 ### Netplay and Patreon ###